Oak processionary: United Kingdom

 On 15 July 2019 strengthened measures on the import of most species of oak into England were introduced to protect native trees from the threat of the pest.

+In July 2023 the Forestry Commission sprayed woodland at Long Eaton, Derbyshire in an effort to control a local outbreak, with a five year plan to monitor the control measures.

 Belgium

 The moth is reported as being fairly common in Belgium, notably in the Campine but also elsewhere, the population fluctuating from year to year.
 In 2007 infestations in the province of Limburg were so acute that soldiers were deployed to burn them.

 Netherlands

 In the Netherlands, the caterpillars are dealt with by biological pest control.
 As in Germany, local authorities use fluids containing Bt toxins, a biological pesticide.
 These fluids are sprayed onto the infected trees.
 In cases of serious contamination, the use of relatively mild chemical pest killers has been allowed by local authorities.

 An experiment with bird houses for the great tit began in 2016.
 It has been observed that great tits like to eat the young, not yet hairy caterpillars in April.

 Because chemicals may be harmful to other insects, an alternative is to use vacuuming equipment to remove the caterpillars and then incinerating them.